Intake of cruciferous vegetables may reduce the risk of cancers, some scientists suggested.

 If an invasive tumor is growing too large, it can suppress the nerves and muscles surrounding them, leading persistent pain and other symptoms, depending on the locations.

 The exact causes of cancer are unknown.
 Researchers do not know why people with the same health condition, some are susceptible to the onset of the diseases, while others do not.

-However, an unhealthy diet, such as eating processed foods and fast foods that are high in fat and sugar and lifestyles such as smoking, overweight, physical inactivity, and excessive alcohol drinking are some of the major causes of cancer.
+However, an unhealthy diet, such as eating processed foods and fast foods and lifestyles such as smoking, overweight, physical inactivity, and excessive alcohol drinking are some of the major causes of cancer.

 According to the recent study, indole-3-carbinol (I3C), a substance presented in cruciferous vegetables suppressed the proliferation of different tumor cells, including those isolated from breast, prostate, endometrium, and colon cancers, in vitro.